 - A large pot (see below for help choosing size)

 - A high-quality potting mix

 Let’s walk through each one and talk about what to keep in mind when selecting your materials.

 You can’t just pick a random pot and get started.
 You want to make sure it has good drainage and is large enough.

-Drainage hoes are critical, so if your pot doesn’t have them you’re going to want to drill your own holes in the bottom.
+Drainage holes are critical, so if your pot doesn’t have them you’re going to want to drill your own holes in the bottom.
 Otherwise, your plant’s roots will be sitting in the excess water which can cause root rot and a whole host of other issues.

 You can grow them in clay pots, plastic pots, or even a grow bag.
 But you’ll want to be sure it offers your plant’s roots enough space to flourish.

 What Size Pots Are Best for Growing Tomatoes?